JDRadatti/docker-rdkit/README.md

 ## Build and run

 Edit params.sh with your docker username and computer's architecture.
+Optionally uncomment and update Dockerfile-python3-debian(line 41) with desired dependencies.

 Create the docker images like this: